 Of course, while prevention is key, you're probably here reading this because you're beyond that point.
 So, whether you do it yourself or hire a pest control service in Carlsbad, it's going to require other measure to get your infestation in control.

 If you've ever had to address a tick infestation, you already know how difficult or even impossible they can be to control.
 Like most folks, you probably armed yourself with an insecticide labeled and guaranteed for ticks, mixed it just like the label says, sprayed the yard and house just like the label says, and felt confident that the deed was done and the infestation was under control.

 In most instances it usually doesn't go quite like that.
 Generally, most folks just spray one treatment.
 It will have visible results of a quick knockdown and it will appear that they have the ticks under control.
 Then, slowly after a few weeks, they're back.

 So they spray again.
 However, this time it seems that no matter what they do or how much insecticide they use, they just can't get them out of the yard, out of the home, and off of the pets.

 Most homeowners with good intentions usually realize failure rather than success because they take the wrong approach.
-Making only one light application of one type of pesticide, they don’t realize that some ticks even of the same species have a natural tolerance to some insecticides.
+Making only one light treatment of one type of pesticide, they don't realize that some ticks even of the same species have a natural tolerance to some insecticides.
 Resistance is questionable but has been proven in some types of insects.
 Regardless, by the time a professional is called, his or her job is even more difficult in designing an effective program.

-Why Are Ticks So Hard To Control?
+Why Are Ticks So Hard To Kill?